Can221-ParOS/passgen-git/README.md

 # simple-password-generator
-A simple password generator written in python.
+A simple password generator written in python (python 3).
 (In development) For more secure passwords, set a higher password length

 Default password length is 16 characters.